53rd Street station (BMT Fourth Avenue Line)

 The 53rd Street station is a local station on the BMT Fourth Avenue Line of the New York City Subway.
 Located at 53rd Street and Fourth Avenue in Sunset Park, Brooklyn, it is served by the R train at all times.
-The N train also stops here during late nights, and some rush-hour W trains stop here in the peak direction.
+The N train also stops here during late nights, and some rush-hour W trains stop here.

 The 53rd Street station was constructed as part of the Fourth Avenue Line, which was approved in 1905.
 Construction on the segment of the line that includes 53rd Street started on March 15, 1913, and was completed in 1915.
 The station opened on September 22, 1915, after the opening of the initial portion of the BMT Fourth Avenue Line to 59th Street.
 The station's platforms were lengthened in 1926–1927, and again during a renovation in 1968–1970.
 The station was renovated again in 2017.

 History

 Construction and opening

 The 53rd Street station was constructed as part of the Fourth Avenue Line, the plan for which was initially adopted on June 1, 1905.
 The Rapid Transit Commission was succeeded on July 1, 1907, by the New York State Public Service Commission (PSC), which approved the plan for the line in late 1907.